This is an old revision of the document!

 $ sbatch image_job.sh Submitted batch job 1607386 $ cat slurm-1607386.out Opening source image: EuroSAT_RGB/Residential/Residential_1.jpg Converting to greyscale Extracting pixel data Saving pixel data as: metadata/Residential_1.jpg.txt $ cat metadata/Residential_1.jpg.txt filename:EuroSAT_RGB/Residential/Residential_1.jpg min:60 max:155 mean:92.23583984375 $

-So yes, it works as well under Slurm as it did directly at the command line.
+So yes, it works as well under Slurm as it did directly at the command line, and the sequence of operations is similar to before:

 If we didn't have many images to process, we could now just add the additional images in to the script and have them processed in turn, for example: